Preston-Landers/Prompt-Like-A-Pro/README.md

 [copyright license](./LICENSE).
 I appreciate a link back or credit.

-This is my attempt at distilling what I've learned about interacting with AIs (mainly Large Language Models or LLMs) as well as some of my personal notes on terminology, and other more philosophical thoughts.
+This is my attempt at distilling what I've learned about interacting with AIs (mainly Large Language Models or LLMs) as well as other more philosophical thoughts towards the end, and a glossary of terms.

 Although I mainly use AI for coding and software architecture, network debugging, etc., this advice should be broadly applicable to anyone who is trying to move beyond simple "how do I do X?" type questions and really unlock advanced capabilities.

 This information is up to date as of June, 2025.